fontclubbelgica/fontclubbelgica.xyz/faq.md

   In a world with a myriad of Dutch, Swiss, American,... boutique type foundries there is limited Belgian representation.
 Belgians are known for being humble, understated rooted in history, but also very hardworking with a dash of dark humor.
-All qualities which are apparant in our library
+All qualities which are apparant in our library.

   The intent behind {% include fcb %} is to form a union of fonts, an outlet to promote the Belgian Type Scene.
 With three national languages, properly reflecting the complex nature of Belgium won’t be easy, but we will try our hardest.
-If you are a designer with a connection to our chaotic country and are you looking for an outlet for your type, do get in touc
+If you are a designer with a connection to our chaotic country and are you looking for an outlet for your type, do get in touch.

   The raison d’être of {% include fcb %} isn’t to make variations of Times, Caslon or the known Swiss Modernistic sans typefaces.